 6. The high amount of linalool is Coriander essential oil makes it extremely calming.
 In fact, it is chemically very similar to Lavender essential oil and can be used in just about all the same applications as our beloved Lavender.
 I like applying Coriander to rashes, scrapes, and bruises to help soothe them and heal faster.

-7. Coriander essential oil can also help with joint and muscle pain.
+7. Coriander essential oil can also help with joint and muscle discomfort.
 After a workout, rub Coriander on sore muscles to help soothe and relax them.

 8. Digestion troubles?
 Coriander has you covered.
 Rub Coriander over your stomach to help promote digestion.
 You can also take in a veggie cap to help promote digestion throughout your day.